‘The Young And The Restless’ Star Reveals Thoughts On J.T. Abuse Storyline

 “Abuse is a hard topic, and I was curious how it would play out.
 But I really liked doing it, because it ended up touching some people who were going through it themselves.
 Mental abuse is more prevalent than we realize, and I thought being able to portray something that was even more insidious than physical abuse was really challenging for me as an actor!”

-Inquisitr recently reported that J.T. was spotted back in Genoa City taking a coffee break prompting much speculation that J.T. never really died that night and has somehow been alive all these many months.
-Of course, there are other logical explanations including flashbacks, but those would make for less exciting storylines.
+The Inquisitr recently reported that J.T. was spotted back in Genoa City taking a coffee break, prompting much speculation that J.T. never really died that night and has somehow been alive all these many months.
+Of course, there are other logical explanations, including flashbacks, but those would make for less exciting storylines.
 It remains to be seen if the new head writer somehow redeems the character of J.T., who viewers used to love.